NORTH AMERICA:

 Does Safeguard include an option to stop the copying of text?

 This is enabled by default – there is no option to select.
-Safeguard’s default protection ensures users cannot copy text, copy and paste content, edit, print, or save PDF files to unprotected formats.
+Safeguard’s default anti copy protection ensures users cannot copy text, copy and paste content, edit, print, or save PDF files to unprotected formats.
+There are no copy controls, editing controls or save as functionality in our secure PDF Viewers so users are forbidden from copying text and images.

 Tags: adobe acrobat security, anti copy protection, copy protect pdf, copyright, copyright protection, document drm, document encryption, drm, encryption, lock pdf from copying, pdf copy protection, pdf drm, prevent copy, protect pdf, rights management, secure data rooms, secure document distribution, secure pdf sharing, stop copying, stop document copying